Postgres extensions

 Temporary limitations

-Prisma Studio currently doesn't support tables where types of the pgvector
+Prisma Studio currently doesn't support tables where special types from PostgreSQL extensions are used.
+It will show an error similar to this one for pgvector

 Show Prisma Studio error message